iauns/cpm/README.rst

     GIT_REPOSITORY "https://github.com/SCIInstitute/spire"
     GIT_TAG "v0.7.0")

-to the "# Include any modules here..." section mentioned in the first snippet.
+Be sure to include these directives before calling CPM_Finish() (the "# Include any modules here..." section mentioned in the first snippet).
 This will automatically download, build, and link version 0.7.0 of a thin OpenGL client named Spire.
 A new namespace is generated for 'spire' and a preprocessor definition for this namespace is automatically added to your project.
-This definition always follows the form "``CPM_<NAME>_NS``" where ``<NAME>`` is the first argument of your call to ``CPM_AddModule``.
+The namespace preprocessor definition for projects definition always follows the form "``CPM_<NAME>_NS``" where ``<NAME>`` is the first argument of your call to ``CPM_AddModule``.
 The name is always capitalized before being added to your preprocessor definitions.

-So, in the 'spire' example above we would have a new preprocessor definition ``CPM_SPIRE_NS`` added to our project.
-This declares the namepsace under which we have bound Spire and you can access spire through this namespace:
-``CPM_SPIRE_NS::Interface``.
-In general you will want to rename the namespace to something more appropriate: ``namespace Spire = CPM_SPIRE_NS``.
+For example, in the 'spire' example above we would have the preprocessor definition ``CPM_SPIRE_NS`` added to our project.
+This declares the namepsace under which CPM has bound the 'Spire' module.
+You can access spire through this namespace like so: ``CPM_SPIRE_NS::spire::Interface``.
+In general you will want to rename the namespace to something more appropriate: ``namespace spire = CPM_SPIRE_NS::spire``.

-Using this approach, we can *statically* link against multiple different versions of the spire library and control a number of settings regarding how these libraries are linked into your program.
-Linking against different versions of a library becomes very useful if multiple modules depend on different versions of the same library.

 CPM Externals
 -------------